Apple addiction drives sales, hits retail margins

+* Cooper Tire & Rubber Company reports fourth quarter and full year 2016 results; issues 2017 guidance

-NEW YORK For U.S. consumer electronics chains Best Buy (BBY.N) and RadioShack RSH.N, selling Apple (AAPL.O) products is at best a bittersweet experience.
+NEW YORK, March 8 For U.S. consumer electronics chains Best Buy and RadioShack, selling Apple products is at best a bittersweet experience.

 Every new Apple gadget, such as the 4G iPad unveiled on Wednesday, helps bring more people into stores of the two chains.